New Read the blog →

 Measured Differences

-Five genres were analyzed using librosa at 44.1kHz across 60-second segments.
+5 genres were analyzed across 16 tracks using librosa at 44.1kHz.
 Each metric below is a direct measurement, not subjective description.

 Tempo (BPM)